Compare Travel Insurance Policies for China

 - 24 Hour emergency medical centre.
 Can be reached on 120.

-- Australian Embassies and Consulates.
-You can find the contact details of Australian Embassies and Consulates in the China below.
+US Embassies and Consulates.
+The contact details of US Embassies and Consulates in China are:

 Still have questions about travelling to China?